 Making The Most Of Your Marriage Allowance

-If you're making less than the tax-free Personal Allowance of £11,000, you can transfer £1,100 of your own Personal Allowance to your partner.
+The scheme is pretty simple.
+If you're making less than the 2021/22 tax-free Personal Allowance of £12,570, you can transfer up to a £1,260 chunk of your own Personal Allowance to your partner.
 That counts for civil partnerships as well as marriages.
-Your partner can't be earning more than the Basic Rate tax threshold of £43,000 to qualify, though.

-Pensioners can still apply, as can people living abroad - as long as they've got a Personal Allowance to transfer.
+Pensioners, people living abroad, as long as they've got a Personal Allowance to transfer.